drocheam/optrace/docs/source/math/color.rst

      4. wide spectrum
      5. relatively few light in non-visible regions (infrared and ultraviolet)

 Points 1 and 2 simplify the upsampling process, since the mixing ratio of the linear sRGB values can be used directly.
-In principle we could create a new color space and gamut, that includes the sRGB gamut.
+In principle we could create a new color space and gamut, that includes the sRGB gamut but is much wider.
 But with this we would need to add additional color space conversions.
+Additionally this would lead to narrower spectra, contrary to point 4.
 Linear sRGB values need to be used, since they are proportional to the physical intensity of the sRGB primaries.
 In contrast normal sRGB values are gamma corrected to approximate non-linear human vision.

 Points 3 and 4 are needed to approximate natural illuminants close to reality.
 Adding all sRGB primaries together for a white spectrum should lead to no missing regions in the spectral range.
 Such gaps would lower the color rendering index (CRI) of the illuminant, which is basically the measure to quantify faithfully rendering object colors when illuminated with this light.
 For instance, a light spectrum with a yellow gap fails to render purely yellow colors.